-NEPSS is operated by the Microbiological Diagnostic Unit - Public Health Laboratory, Department of Microbiology and Immunology, University of Melbourne; and is overseen by a Steering Committee of state, territory and commonwealth stakeholders.
-Contact NEPSS at Microbiological Diagnostic Unit, or by telephone +61 3 8344 5701, facsimile +61 3 8344 7833 or email joanp@unimelb.edu.au
+NEPSS is operated by the Microbiological Diagnostic Unit - Public Health Laboratory, Department of Microbiology and Immunology, The University of Melbourne; and is overseen by a Steering Committee of state, territory and Commonwealth stakeholders.
+NEPSS may be contacted at the Microbiological Diagnostic Unit, by telephone + 61 3 8344 5701, facsimile + 61 3 8344 7833 or email joanp@unimelb. edu.au

-Scientists, diagnostic and reference laboratories contribute data to NEPSS, which is supported by state and territory health departments and the Australian Government Department of Health and Ageing.
+Scientists, diagnostic and reference laboratories, clinicians and public health professionals generate and contribute data to NEPSS, which is supported by state and territory health departments and the Australian Government Department of Health and Ageing.